Skip to main content

 Visitors to the festival will have the rare opportunity to glimpse into what a historical construction site may have looked and felt like – Imagine watching chisels, mallets and other hand tools reveal unexpected shapes from blocks of stone.
 The Canadian Stone Carving Festival is a unique opportunity to engage with stone carvers as they create works of art through the time-honoured craft of stone carving.
 Traditional tools of the trade will be on display for the public to view.
 Interested visitors will also have the opportunity to try their hand at stone carving in a special demonstration area.

 Free educational workshops in Stone Cutting tools and the History of stone in Montreal.
 Black Smithing demonstrations and stone tool forging workshops.
-Guided tours of Old Montreal and a free public auction of the finished stone carvings from the event.

 Auction